Defining Wind – What It Is & Its Impact On Local And Global Weather Patterns

-One type of meteorological event almost every reader will be familiar with is wind.
-In this article, we examine what exactly wind is, how it forms, the different wind types, and its impact on weather systems.
+One type of meteorological event almost every reader will be familiar with is what we commonly refer to as wind.
+We examine what exactly wind is, how it forms, the types, and its impact on weather systems.

-Wind is the large-scale movement of air from a high to a low-pressure area in the atmosphere.
-The wind strength is determined by the physical distance between a high and low-pressure region as well as the difference in air pressure strength between them, which is known as the pressure gradient.
+Wind is defined as the large-scale movement of air from a high to low-pressure area in the atmosphere.
+Its strength is determined by the physical distance between a high and low-pressure region as well as the difference in air pressure strength between them, known as the pressure gradient.

 Although every one of us is familiar with wind, few know how it develops and its importance.
 It plays an essential role in the creation of weather.
 It also has several other benefits, some of which will be discussed in this article.